 Method #5 Clear the Temp Files and Restart Your Computer

-The temp directory contains useful files for all the installed and running applications that are frequently used or the temporary files generated during some operations in the applications.
-Sometimes, the data in the temp directory can be outdated or corrupted, and that can cause some programs to misbehave, eventually leading to the flash player not working.
-If the previous method didn’t work for you, you can try deleting the temporary files in the temp directory and restarting your machine.
+The temp directory contains sound files for all the install and running applications that are frequently used, or the temporary files generated during some operations in the applications.
+If the previous method didn’t work, you can try deleting the temporary files in the temp directory and restarting your machine.

 Steps to do this in Windows: